Sharing Without Shame

 Donna Marston

 Sharing Without Shame with Donna Marston is for parents who love a teen or adult child struggling with addiction and feel scared, exhausted, judged, or unsure what to do next.
-Donna is a mom with lived experience, CRSW, Family Recovery Specialist, author, and speaker.
-Through honest conversations with people in recovery, professionals in the field, and families impacted by addiction, this podcast helps parents understand addiction, explore pathways to recovery, set healthier boundaries, and begin healing without shame.
+Donna is a mom with lived experience, a CRSW, Family Recovery Specialist, author, and speaker.
+Through honest conversations with people in recovery, addiction professionals, and families impacted by addiction, she provides practical guidance to help listeners better understand addiction, explore pathways to recovery, set healthier boundaries, and begin healing without shame.

 Supporting a Loved One with Addiction Without Losing Yourself with Burton Fischler | Ep70